 - If the potting soil is draining slowly due to compaction then repot the peace lily.
 Use new potting soil and amend it with grit or perlite to improve the drainage and create a more porous soil structure.

 - Ensure the peace lily is planted in a pot with drainage holes in the base and empty any saucers and trays underneath the pot, regularly.
-If water cannot drain properly, then excess water pools around the roots of the peace lily which has the same affect as overwatering, turning the leaves yellow droopy, with brown tips.
+If water cannot drain properly, then excess water pools around the roots of the peace lily which has the same effect as overwatering, turning the leaves yellow and droopy, with brown tips.

 If the soil is boggy and all the leaves have turned yellow, then the peace lily likely has root rot, at which point it can be too difficult to save the peace lily, even with intervention.